Zealthy logo

 Pricing

-• 34 states served — meaningful nationwide footprint
+• Serves 34 states — meaningful nationwide footprint

-• Asynchronous model removes friction for patients comfortable without a synchronous video visit
+• Asynchronous model removes friction for patients who don't want a video visit

 • Independent licensed prescribers retain full clinical authority